VaniaTominc/GA-Project-03/README.md

    - Not having enough time to give admin extra rights on the front-end.
    - Not having enough time to sort the navbar view depending on meeting conditions, like what the user can view while logged in.
    - Building database.
 With so rich Greek mythology, it was impossible to include more Greek Gods than I managed to include at the end.
-There are hundred and hundred Greek deities and to include all of them it would take months and months to achieve it.
+There are hundreds and hundreds Greek deities and to include all of them it would take months and months to achieve it.

 + ### Wins